The long-standing phrase about music being food for the soul never gets old!

 The size of the room where you place your piano is an important consideration; sound quality and volume is dependent on the size of the piano and room, knowing the dimensions of the space allows you to choose the right piano for optimal sound quality and projection.

-The Steinway Gallery offers a wide selection of grand and upright pianos to meet these requirements.
 While upright pianos take up about the same amount of floor space regardless of their height, the smallest grand piano – measuring 155cm in length — would require a minimum floor space of 2 by 2 metres.

 The Essex EUP-116E White Polished piano is perfect for homes with minimalist, mostly white interiors.